darktjm/gamesup/README.md

 it.
 It's the only reasonable way to manage more than 5-10 games on gog.
-I currently patch mine to not change the shelf search order when updating the cache, to ignore SIGPIPE during cache updates, to only write changelogs if they change, and to make cache updates fast enough for my current limited Internet access to finish.
+I currently patch mine to not change the shelf search order when updating the cache, to ignore SIGPIPE during cache updates, to only write changelogs if they change, to make cache updates fast enough for my current limited Internet access to finish, and a way to check orphans and what would be downloaded while disconnected.
 Look in the `lgogdownloader` subdirectory; it should be obvious which patch is which.
 I may propose those upstream some day if I get things in order.
-I also use two support scripts currently: `gog-checkpatch` was written before the March 2017 great gog renaming, when version numbers could be easily compared, so it no longer really works.
+I also use one support script currently: `gog-checkpatch` was written before the March 2017 great gog renaming, when version numbers could be easily compared, so it no longer really works.
 Its purpose is to detect if I have to install a patch to the latest full download.
 Currently, only Dragon Age: Origins Ultimate is detected by the script (I used to have more, but don't remember which).
-The second is `lgqc`, which does an offline check using the cache to see if all the files `lgogdownloader` would download are present (and of the correct size, if the XML files are present in the cache).
-It's very restrictive (see top comment block for details).

 nonet
 =====